Behnam-sn/Castle-Docusaurus/docs/ddd/notes.md

 And turn the knowledge of business domains into the design of bounded contexts.

 In tactical design, we will turn from strategy to tactics: the “how” of software design.

+## Random

+A system’s UI can be beautiful,
+And its database can be blazing fast and scalable.

+But if the software is not useful for the business, It’s nothing but an expensive technology demo.